Redcolaborar/Red-Colaborar/wp-content/plugins/wp-spamshield/readme.txt

 = 1.9.5.7 =
 *released 08/22/15*

-* Compatibility fix for a new issue starting in WordPress 4.3 that affects notification emails sent to new users after registering.
+* Compatibility fix for a new issue starting in WordPress 4.3 that affected notification emails sent to new users after registering.
 In WordPress 4.3, some changes were made to the functionality of the notifications sent to new users after they registered.
 This prevented the password information from being shown in the notification emails when WP-SpamShield was active.
 This release fixes the issue while maintaining backwards compatibility with previous versions of WordPress.
 * Updated the anti-spam filters.

 = 1.9.5.6 =